doublezerofoundation/sol-2z-conversion-v1/README.md

 ```

 ## Deploy the Anchor Program
+Copy the both program keypair into the `.keys` directory.

 There are two ways to deploy your application.
 - Manual deployment using anchor CLI
 - Using `build_and_deploy.sh` script